Intelligent ice anglers are having success combining traditional live bait tactics with the use of realistic artificial lures

 Bug Up Perch

-Our lakes are alive in winter with bottom hugging larvae, bloodworms and crustaceans.
-All species of fish exploit these tasty offering but none take advantage of the potential feeding frenzy like perch do.
+Our lakes are alive in winter with bottom-hugging larvae, bloodworms, and crustaceans.
+All species of fish exploit these tasty offerings but none take advantage of the potential feeding frenzy as perch do.
 Much of this action takes place in the mud-bottomed basins on the lakes we fish and this is the best place to find massive schools of perch.
 Ice fishing guru, Brian “Bro” Brosdahl has designed a series of specialty jigs and soft plastic tails for Northland Fishing Tackle that are effective on all panfish, perch included.
 I used some of these jigs last season for perch and lit them up using a technique that Bro taught me.
 “Bro’s Mud Bug” is a new jig that has a “fat-head” that anglers can shake and bounce in the mud to imitate hatches coming out of the bottom.
 Tip this jig with one of the new plastic tails – like the Bloodworm, Slug-Bug, or Scud-Bug – and you have an offering that perch flip over.

 Spoons are available in all shapes and sizes from various manufacturers and they catch walleyes throughout the winter.
 In fact, I fish spoons almost exclusively for walleyes during the winter months.
-Spoons are good because they have superb attracting abilities and can call fish in from a long range.
+Spoons are good because they have superb attracting abilities and can call fish in from a long-range.
 They can also be shaken lightly to entice “lookers” that are in close range to bite.
 I just about always fish a Northland Buckshot Rattle Spoon and use a “jerk, jerk, shake” cadence.
-I’ll jig the spoon more furiously if flasher screen is bare and then begin jigging softer sequences when fish appear.
+I’ll jig the spoon more furiously if the flasher screen is bare and then begin jigging softer sequences when fish appear.
 One last “triggering” trick to make lookers turn into biters is to slowly jig your bait and lift your rod at the same time, making the bait rise in the water column.
 Walleyes are more likely to commit to if they get teased up off the bottom a bit.

 Everybody knows that lake trout are suckers for plastic, minnow imitating baits like tubes and jerk shads.
 They catch fish on a consistent basis and have for years.
 A trend for winter trout fishing is working baits that trigger bass during the open water season.
-One of the hottest new styles of baits in this category are swimbaits.
+One of the hottest new styles of baits in this category is swimbaits.
 Gaining popularity for largemouth bass in California, they are now being used by bass anglers all over North America.
 If you haven’t used them for lake trout, you’re missing out.
 The Slurpies Swim Shiner is a great example, Silver Shiner and Emerald Shiner being a couple of the hottest colors.
 The key is to keep it moving.
 I will jig these baits in 3-5 foot lifts and cover the entire water column.
 You will call in big fish while showing them something they probably haven’t seen before.